Cloud-Jas/DurableMultiAgents/README.md

 # Steps to run the project locally

-Update the `local.settings.json` with the below details
+Add the `local.settings.json` in the Azure Durable Function project, with the below details

 ```json
 {